jlesage/docker-handbrake/README.md

 Where:
   - `COMMIT_DATE` is the date (in `YYMMDDHHMMSS` format) of the latest commit from the HandBrake [Git repository].
-  - `COMMIT_HASH` is the short hash of the latest commit from the HandBrake [Git repository].
+  - `COMMIT_HASH` is the short hash of the latest commit.

-The latest nightly build is available through the `nightly-latest` Docker image tag.
-The list of available tags are available on [Docker Hub].
+The latest nightly build is available via the `nightly-latest` tag.
+View all tags on [Docker Hub].

-To use a Docker image tag, it has to be appended to the name of the Docker image during the creation of the container.
-Here is an example:
+To use a nightly build, append the tag to the Docker image name during container creation, e.g.:

 ```
-docker run [OPTIONS..] jlesage/handbrake:nightly-latest
+docker run [OPTIONS...] jlesage/handbrake:nightly-latest
 ```

 [Git repository]: https://github.com/HandBrake/HandBrake